Ramonrz/Ramonrz/README.md

   <img src="https://img.shields.io/badge/Front%20End-Angular%202%2B-black" />
 </p>

-- 👋 Hi everyone, I’m @Ramonrz, I have worked with software development over five years.
+- 👋 Hi everyone, I’m @Ramonrz, I have been working with software development for over five years.
 I’m tech lover and I really like to do the best.

 ## Hey, look at this! 👋